7 Steps to Build a WINNING Influencer Campaign

 Match the Message to the Niche

-In this case, if you could create a message that somehow tied in golf and videogames, your odds of meeting your goals increase by quite a bit.
+In this case, if you could create a message that somehow ties in golf and video games, your odds of meeting your goals increase by quite a bit.
 Easier typed than done!

 Let the Influencer “Sit at the Table”